Tesorio/django-anon/CONTRIBUTING.rst

 Always run the tests before submitting pull requests, and ideally run tox in order to check that your modifications are compatible on all supported versions of Python and Django.

-Once you've made a pull request take a look at the CircleCI build status and make sure the tests are running as you'd expect.
+Once you've made a pull request take a look at GitHub Checks and make sure the tests are running as you'd expect.

 Documentation